Obstructions to lifting abelian subalgebras of corona algebras: Concluding remarks and questions

 \section{Concluding remarks and questions}

-If $A$ is a commutative non-unital C*-algebra, then the problem of lifting commuting elements from $C(A)$ to $M(A)$ is trivial, being the last two algebras abelian.
-In Section \ref{sctn:2} we ruled out this possibility asking $A$ to be primitive.
-The primitivity hypothesis can be thus justified as a strong negation of commutativity in this case.
+If $A$ is a commutative non-unital \cstar-algebra, then the problem of lifting commuting elements from $Q(A)$ to $M(A)$ is trivial, as both $M(A)$ and $Q(A)$ are abelian.
+In Section \ref{sctn:2} we ruled out this possibility by asking for $A$ to be primitive.